Temporary, relocated or defunct

 never occurred.

-When the cathedral was deconsecrated and sold in 2007, the bells were sold separately.
+When the cathedral was deconsecrated and sold in 2007, the bells were sold as a unit.

 Eventually they became a new traditional carillon at the